koji-project/koji/docs/source/plugins.rst

         # forbid everything else
         all :: deny

+    package_list =
+        # allow blocking for owners in their sidetags
+        match action block && is_sidetag_owner :: allow
+        all :: deny

+There are two special policy tests `is_sidetag` and `is_sidetag_owner` with expectable behaviour.

 Now Sidetag Koji plugin should be installed.
 To verify that, run `koji list-api` command -- it should now display `createSideTag` as one of available API calls.